SEE All WORKS

 01

-A souvenir shop that wanted to be a destination.
+A souvenir shop wanted to be a destination.

-Before WanderLodge, Lake Arrowhead's souvenir scene looked like every mountain town's: generic magnets and tees a tourist buys once and forgets.
+Before WanderLodge, Lake Arrowhead's souvenir scene looked like every mountain town's — generic magnets and tees bought once and forgotten.
 The brief flipped that.
-In a tourist town the souvenir carries the memory of the trip home, and WanderLodge did not want to sell another thing that ends up in a drawer.
+In a tourist town, the souvenir carries the trip home, and WanderLodge didn't want to sell one more thing that ends up in a drawer.
 The real problem was range and stickiness, not a logo.
-A souvenir shop lives on impulse and breadth: the merch had to work for a kid, a parent, and a grandparent in one browse, hit several price points, and be good enough that people chose to wear it back home.
+A souvenir shop lives on impulse and breadth — merch had to work for a kid, a parent, and a grandparent in one browse, hit several price points, and be good enough that people chose to wear it home.
 One clever mark on one product moves nothing.
 The shop needed a deep, coherent line that gave every visitor something to reach for.
-That set the bar.
-Not a nice logo, but a brand with enough warmth and craft to anchor a whole shopping experience, and a product system deep enough to bring families back.
+That set the bar: not a nice logo, but a brand with enough warmth and craft to anchor a whole shopping experience — and a product system deep enough to bring families back.

 02

-The strategy was to borrow the playbook of heritage outdoor labels instead of the local-souvenir norm, and to design the entire shop rather than a mark.
-The identity drew on that world: restrained type, a warm and earthy palette, and original hand-drawn illustration of the lake, the pines, and the bears.
+The strategy was borrowing the playbook of heritage outdoor labels instead of the local-souvenir norm — and designing the entire shop, not a mark.
+The identity drew on that world: restrained type, a warm and earthy palette, and original hand-drawn illustration of the lake, the pines, the bears.
 Then I built a system flexible enough to run across an entire inventory while still reading as one brand.
-From that system came the product line, more than forty original pieces across apparel, accessories, postcards, and a deep range of collectible stickers.
+From that system came the product line — more than forty original pieces across apparel, accessories, postcards, and a deep range of collectible stickers.
 The biggest call was betting on the stickers.
-They looked like the smallest thing in the shop and became the engine: low cost, high margin, endlessly collectible, and they ended up driving more than half the shop's profit.
-That is the payoff of treating merch as a line rather than a logo.
-Range creates repeat visits, and small impulse buys compound.
-To keep the shop feeling like a destination, the brand ran regular activations, around six a year, including a bear-shaped cake-pop campaign that became its most recognizable signature and a dependable driver of foot traffic.
-Each one gave families a reason to come back and a reason to post, which did the marketing for free.
-The line resonated enough that other local businesses asked to carry it, which pushed the work into wholesale and put WanderLodge on shelves across town.
+They looked like the smallest thing in the shop and became the engine: low cost, high margin, endlessly collectible — they now drive more than half the shop's profit.
+That's the payoff of treating merch as a line instead of a logo: range creates repeat visits, and small impulse buys compound.
+To keep the shop feeling like a destination, the brand runs regular activations — around six a year, including a bear-shaped cake-pop campaign that became its most recognizable signature and a dependable driver of foot traffic.
+Each one gives families a reason to come back and a reason to post, doing the marketing for free.
+The line resonated enough that other local businesses asked to carry it, pushing the work into wholesale and putting WanderLodge on shelves across town.
 A single storefront had become a local label.

 03